- Created on the 7 February, 2017.

 This can cause a major problem when measuring IGF-I due to the ability of IGFBP being able to interfere with the assay.
 In the past various techniques have being applied in order to physically separate the IGF-I from its binding protein before carry out the assay such as solid-phase extraction, size exclusion chromatography under acidic conditions and acid-ethanol extraction.
 These methods are time consuming, inconvenient or give incomplete and non-reproducible recoveries.

-To avoid all these difficulties, we provide an uncomplicated ELISA assay which does not require any special sample preparation before measurement.
+To avoid all these difficulties, we provide an uncomplicated IGF-I ELISA kit which does not require any special sample preparation before measurement.
 It can also be used for the human serum or plasma in cerebrospinal fluid, conditioned media of cell lines or other body fluids.
 Due to many mammalian species having a high cross reactivity with IGF-I this assay can also be used in cattle, primate, sheep, donkey, pig, guinea pig dog, rabbit and cat.
-However, this assay kit is not suitable for mouse, rat or chicken samples.
+However, the current assay procedure is not suitable for mouse, rat or chicken samples.

-The minimum sensitivity detection limit of insulin-like growth factor-I (IGF-I) using this IGF-I ELISA kit was approximately 0.09 ng/ml.
-The dynamic assay range for this kit is 2.0 – 50.0 ng/ml.
+The minimum sensitivity detection limit of insulin-like growth factor-I (IGFI) using current human IGF-I ELISA kit was approximately 0.09 ng/ml.
+The dynamic range for this assay is 2.0 – 50.0 ng/ml.

 - Human conditions of insulin-like growth factor-I (IGF-I) deficiency.
 J Transl Med.
 (2012) 10: 224.
 Review.
 Puche J.E. and Castilla-Cortázar I.